 Other ways to say: Have a blast, enjoy the moment

-Fun Fact/Origin: The phrase likely comes from the idea of living in the moment and fully embracing the fun.
+Fun Fact/Origin: This phrase likely grew from the idea of lifting your spirits living in the moment with joy and no stress.

 3. Paint the Town Red